Skip to main content

 SubsystemIncognito behaviorRetention

-Crisis logIn-memory (dies at exit), user_id = None90 days, purge via /memory purge-crisis
+Crisis logIn-memory (dies at exit), user_id = None, opaque session_id (SHA-256)Operator-driven — records persist until an operator purges them via /memory purge-crisis [days] (no automatic expiry)

-No user text is stored in either subsystem — only classification labels and structural metadata.
+No user text is stored in either subsystem — only classification labels, classifier provenance, and structural metadata.
+Both subsystems live under agent/audit/ and agent/feedback/, not agent/memory/, so they're explicitly excluded from prompt memory and from user-facing memory recall toggles.

 Recall toggle